ndonolli/imaginathan-space-site/posts/the-fairest-d20-in-the-land.md

 It's important to first address our emotions toward dice.
 Humans are not computers and [our intuitive notion of randomness](https://www.sciencedirect.com/science/article/pii/019688589190029I) is not aligned with how it is mathematically defined.
 We perceive a "random" sequence to be one where the values are all over the place, and the same number never appears twice.
 In actuality, having a die that would never roll the same number twice is nearly the opposite of random, since it establishes a pattern and recursively changes the probability outcome of the subsequent roll.
 True randomness must be patternless and indeterministic.

 This is seemingly the case with a physical die.
-Each time
+Our arms are not mechanical hands